-If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, seeing a women's health specialists or finding a network specialist, please call to file a grievance with SelectHealth Medicare Classic at 844-208-9012 (TTY users should call 711).
+If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with at 844-208-9012 (TTY users should call 711).
 You may also file a complaint with Medicare by calling 1-800-MEDICARE (1-800-633-4227) or directly with the Office for Civil Rights 1-800-368-1019 or TTY 1-800-537-7697.

-Section 1.2 We must ensure that you get timely access to your covered services and drugs
+Section 1.2 We must ensure that you get timely access to your covered services

-You have the right to choose a Primary Care Provider (PCP) in the plan's network to provide and arrange for your covered services.
-We do not require you to get referrals to go to network providers.
+You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
+We do not require you to get referrals to go to network providers

 You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.
-You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.

-If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9 tells what you can do.
+If you think that you are not getting your medical care within a reasonable amount of time, Chapter 7 tells what you can do.